-Healthy?
-Yes, but some claims about mushrooms sound too good to be true.
+Are mushrooms healthy?
+Yes, but some claims about them sound too good to be true.

 They’re brimming with phytochemicals, antioxidants, and a fiber called beta-glucan, all of which have anti-inflammatory properties.
 That means they can protect you from a number of diseases, says Lawrence Cheskin, MD, director of Johns Hopkins Weight Management Center.

 Mushrooms are reproductive structures that grow from fungi living in the soil.
 Some types of mushrooms (i.e. the ones that grow in your backyard) are poisonous and should not be eaten.
 However, there are plenty of mushrooms types in your local grocery store that are perfectly safe to eat.
 Here are the most common types of edible mushrooms you'll find: